johanneshardt/weatherr/README.md

 # weatherr

-A command line interface for obtaining weather reports from the swedish meteorological institute (SMHI).
+A command line interface for obtaining weather reports from the Swedish meteorological institute (SMHI).

 ## Description

-An in-depth paragraph about your project and overview of use.
-TODO
+This project uses the [SMHI open data meteorological forecasst API](https://opendata.smhi.se/apidocs/metfcst/index.html) for generating accurate weather reports up to 10 days in advance.
+Note that this is limited to geographical points located within, or close to Sweden.
+Geocoding is implemented using the Google Maps geocoding API.
+That is, the CLI accepts a string describing a location such as "Stockholm, Sweden" as well as coordinates.

 ## Getting Started

-TODO

 ### Dependencies

-TODO
+* A recent version of [Rust](https://www.rust-lang.org/tools/install) (1.56.0 or later).
+* For enabling geocoding, a Google Cloud Platform project connected to a billing account.

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* Clone this repo and run '''cargo install --path .''' inside the directory.
+* Setup a project thorugh the [Google Cloud Console](https://developers.google.com/maps/gmp-get-started)  and enable billing.
+* Enable the *geocoding API* for the project and copy the api key ([instructions here](https://developers.google.com/maps/gmp-get-started)).
+* Create a file named '''.env.secrets''' with a single line: '''MAPS_API_KEY=your_api_key_here'''.

 TODO